Dark Photon Bremsstrahlung and Ultra-High-Energy Cosmic Ray: Dark Photon Radiation From Proton Scattering

 After the diagonalization of the kinetic terms, we can write the dark photon Lagrangian as

-where $A'_{\mu}$ is the dark gauge boson field and $e$ is the usual charge in the normal EM theory.
-Note that the effective coupling between the dark photon and the standard model charged current $J^{\rm SM}_{\mu}$ becomes
+where $A'_{\mu}$ is the dark gauge boson field, $e$ is the usual charge in the normal EM theory, $\delta = \frac{M_a}{M_b}$ and $m_{\gamma'}^2 = M_a^2 + M_b^2$.
+Note that the presence of the mass terms removes the freedom of choosing how dark photon is coupled to the standard model current even when the mass matrix is already diagonal, i.e., $M_b \rightarrow 0$.
+For our effective approach, we simply assume that the Stueckelberg mechanism gives mass to only one of the $U(1)$ gauge boson ($\delta = 0$) and the effective coupling between the dark photon and the standard model charged current $J^{\rm SM}_{\mu}$ becomes

 where $\alpha = e^2/4\pi = 1/137$ is the standard EM fine structure constant.
-In the case of dark photon bremsstrahlung from proton scattering, we rewrite Eq.(\ref{eq:1}) by replacing IR cutoff with the dark photon mass, $\mu \rightarrow m_{\gamma'}$, i.e.,
+Note that in the vanishing mass limit of dark photon, the dark photon still maintains a non-zero coupling with the standard model current as discussed in \cite{Fabbrichesi:2020wbt}.
+Due to this reason, this type of Lagrangian is mostly used in the experimental limits of dark photon.